Why your life goals suck.

 Work for it or don’t.

-By asking yourself these questions and writing down your answers, you might find yourself with greater life direction.
-More focus, or relief.
+By asking yourself these questions and writing down your answers, you might find yourself rewriting your current goals and feel more directed!
+More focus, or even relief.

 Have you achieved a life goal?